Familiarise yourself with potential host countries before applying for exchange.

 Personal considerations

-There may be personal considerations you should take into account when looking at possible countries for an exchange.
-These might relate to minority background, ethnicity and religion, gender, sexual orientation and identity, language and culture, climate, safety, disability, healthcare, medications, and similar factors.
+There may be personal matters you should consider when looking at possible countries for an exchange.
+For example minority background, ethnicity and religion, disability, gender, sexual orientation, or identity.
+You should also think about things like language and culture, climate, safety, and access to healthcare and medications.

 Here are some external links that may be useful: